TatevKaren/BabyGPT-Build_GPT_From_Scratch/README.md

 ```

-## Step 8: Formulating Blocks (Nx Layer)
+# Step 8: Formulating Blocks (Nx in Model)
-- **TransformerBlocks**: Stacking transformer blocks using the `Block` class to create a deeper network architecture.Depth and Complexity: In neural networks, depth refers to the number of layers through which data is processed.
+**TransformerBlocks**: Stacking transformer blocks using the `Block` class to create a deeper network architecture.Depth and Complexity: In neural networks, depth refers to the number of layers through which data is processed.
 Each additional layer (or block, in the case of Transformers) allows the network to capture more complex and abstract features of the input data.
--

 Sequential Processing: Each Transformer block processes the output of its preceding block, gradually building a more sophisticated understanding of the input.
 This sequential processing allows the network to develop a deep, layered representation of the data.
 Components of a Transformer Block